Nicole0922/training-of-coding-on-website/README.md

 Finished website
-clock website -- my very first website, just for training my programming skills, yet this website is not that useful.
+clock website -- my very first website, just for training my programming skills, and this website is not that useful.